Q: Can you tell us a little bit about yourself?

 A: The atmosphere is really good.
 When I first joined, I was impressed by how everyone seemed to be busy, but encouraging and supportive of each other.
 Especially, the seniors were very friendly and helped me a lot with my work.
 There is very little hierarchy within the company, so I never felt like I was the youngest intern.
 Instead, I was able to work with a sense of responsibility, thinking about how my work would contribute to the company.
 This environment allowed me to take pride in my work.

-Q: What was your favorite thing about working in the 2000Archives office?
+Q: What did you like best about working at the 2000Archives office?

 A: First of all, the location of the office is the best.
 It’s so close to Dongdaemun, so we can always get the materials we need quickly.
 This is a big advantage for our team, especially since we often have to go to Dongdaemun.
 It’s also really convenient to have facilities like Daiso and convenience stores in the office building, so we don’t have to go out for lunch.
 It’s all in one place in the office.

-Q: What are your goals for the future, if you have any?
+Q: What are your goals for the future, if any?

 A: I’ve been thinking a lot lately.
 I don’t know exactly what my career path will look like yet, but I know that I want to continue to grow as a designer.
 Since I’m about to graduate, my biggest goal is to land my first job after graduation.
 If things don’t work out right away, I plan to continue my studies with a master’s program to go deeper.